-- 1201 Eligibility for Membership and Participation. - A. In order to become an Individual AEL Member, an athlete must be enrolled in a college, university or certificate program. - B. Annually, prior to their first competition, an eligible athlete must apply online for membership on the official AEL Individual Membership form, to indicate participation in the AEL.
-The application must be signed by that individual, and their parent if the athlete is under age 18 and must be filed with the AEL.
-It must include an individual membership fee of \$35.00.
+- 1201 Eligibility for Membership and Participation. - A. In order to become an Individual AEL Member, an athlete must be in 4th to 12th grade, for team and individual competition.
+In addition, members may be individual members classified as Minis in 1st, 2nd or 3rd grade or as adults who are above the age of 18 and have graduated from high school. - B. Annually, prior to their first competition, an eligible athlete must apply online for membership on the official AEL Individual Membership form, to indicate participation in the AEL.
+The application must be signed by that individual, and their parent if the athlete is under age 18, and must be filed with the AEL.
+It must include an individual membership fee of \$45.00.
 Athletes new to the AEL are allowed to pay a one-time introductory fee of \$10 for one competition before deciding to go with full membership.
-If they decide to do more competitions, they will pay the balance of \$25.00.
+If they decide to do more competitions, they will pay the balance of \$35.00.
 Each athlete and parent MUST electronically sign the online individual membership application, team trainers or coaches may not sign for an athlete or parent. - Should a team or individual check be returned for insufficient funds, the team or individual responsible shall be notified in order to resubmit the check.
-If the check is not made good within 15 business days, the team or individual responsible shall be ineligible to compete until funds are negotiable. - 1300 Individual Eligibility Packet
+If the check is not made good within 15 business days, the team or individual responsible shall be ineligible to compete until funds are negotiable.

+1300 Individual Eligibility Packet